 Check out this invasive fish infographic to see if your area is at risk.
 You might be surprised.

 The list of non-indigenous fish that lurk the waters is much longer than you would expect.
-These species have found their way into the waters in a variety of ways: illegal hand stocking by pet fish owners, disruption by anglers, escape from fish farms, etc. Without the help of anglers, who find themselves on the water more than almost anyone else, the situation is unlikely to improve.
+These species have found their way into the waters in a variety of ways: illegal hand stocking by pet fish owners, disruption by anglers, escape from fish farms, etc. They all interfere with native species like rainbow trout and largemouth bass, sometimes to the extreme.

 The first step to fixing a problem is learning more about it.
 Here you go!

-Now you know the ins and outs of these five invasive fish!
+Now you know the ins and outs of these five invasive fish, and you can do your part to watch out for native fish populations.
 Shoutout the Fix for all the info.